Babar (TV series): Cast

-Telecast and home media
+Broadcast and home media

-The series was first premiered in 1989 on CBC in Canada and HBO in the U.S., and subsequently was rerun on Qubo from January 14, 2007 until its closure on February 28, 2021.
+The series was first premiered in 1989 on CBC and Canal Familie in Canada and HBO in the United States.
+Seasons 4 and 5 first aired in Canada on the Family Channel, with English-language reruns of the series later airing on the Global Television Network.

+It was subsequently rerun on Qubo from September 9, 2006 and January 14, 2007 until its closure on February 28, 2021.
 The show has been dubbed in 30 languages in over 150 countries.
+The series is currently available to stream on Peacock, Tubi, Amazon Prime Video, and Pluto TV.

 DVD releases

 In Region 2, Fremantle Home Entertainment released a three-single disc collections on DVD in the United Kingdom on May 4, 2009.

 In June 2012, Entertainment One released the complete first season on DVD in Region 1 for the very first time.

+Reception

-Critical reception
+Critical response

 David Knox at TV Tonight commented on the subject of death and the way it is depicted in Children's Television, citing the pilot of Babar as an example: "This week ABC replayed the pilot episode of the animated series in which the baby elephant loses his mother to a hunter after being shot by a rifle.
 Produced by a Canadian company in 1989 it doesn't shy away from the separation of mother and child, as written in the original Babar the Elephant stories".
 An ABC spokesperson told TV Tonight that ABC had carefully considered the content which aired at 3:30 p.m.
 EST on ABC2 for a G-rated audience, ABC in Australia (2 July 1990 - 3 June 2012): "At no point in the sequence was there any depiction of blood or wounds, and the depiction of the rifle being used was very careful and discreet.
 The simple animation style reduced the level of detail of the rifle and the action.
 While there was a sense of threat and menace associated with the hunter and his use of violence, having regard to the animation style, the level of visual detail, and the stylized manner in which the action was depicted, Audience and Consumer Affairs considers that this sense of threat and menace was very low.
 The violence in the sequence was very discreetly implied, and was not gratuitous as it was a pivotal, dramatic moment of great significance to the story".